Luk446/ArduinoGPProjectDir/docs/index.md

 - LED colors show overall system state.
 - Threshold changes and LED overrides are supported.
 - Data published for dashboard viewing.
+- Dashboard hosted on Node-RED
+- Node-RED handles all the computation for threshold
 - See details: [System Architecture](architecture)